Running Event Store

 - NET Framework 4.0+

-Event Store has Chocolatey packages available that you can install with the following command:
+Event Store has Chocolatey packages available that you can install with the following command in an elevated terminal:

 choco install eventstore-oss